eunices/eunices.github.io/_portfolio/portfolio-research.md

 collection: portfolio
 ---

-In general, these are the skills I've picked up during my time doing research.
-See [my ResearchGate](https://www.researchgate.net/profile/Eunice_Soh2/research) for more publication/ report outputs.

 While doing my undergraduate studies, research included 1) mapping and analyses using Geographical Information Systems [GIS], 2) community ecology and generic identification of ants in Asia, 3) natural history and species identification of *Megachile* in Singapore ([see below](#undergraduate-research)).

-For masters, I focus mainly on cleaning complex data and analysing data using statistical methods ([see below](#masters-research)) and am supervised by Assoc Prof Roman Carrasco (main supervisor) and Asst Prof John Ascher.
+For masters by research, I focus mainly on data mining of bee taxonomic literature ([see below](#masters-research)) to quantify species description, taxonomic effort and expertise, and was supervised by Assoc Prof Roman Carrasco (main supervisor) and Asst Prof John Ascher.
 I also did coursework on Theoretical Biology (by Assoc Prof Ryan Chisholm and Assoc Prof Timothy Saunders) as well as Population Genomics and Phylogenomics (by Assoc Prof Frank Rheindt), while auditing a course on Linear Algebra by the Department of Mathematics.

+Not actively pursuing research at the moment but happy to chat if there are suitable postgrad opportunities.

 ## Undergraduate research